 In the 1980s, a new consciousness emerged around global environmental problems such as energy conservation and societal challenges such as Japan's aging population and low birthrate.
 This spurred Yamaha Motor's efforts to develop a new vehicle that transcended the boundaries set by conventional product categories.
 Deploying a new development concept that focused on providing a "peoplefriendly, environmentally friendly vehicle that puts human perceptions first," Yamaha Motor launched in 1993 the world's first electrically power assisted bicycle.
-Since then, the Company has pioneered the market through technological improvements and by driving demand; by the end of 2008, Yamaha Motor had sold over one million units.
-In 2014, we developed next-generation drive units based on the new GREEN CORE concept-creating units that are compact, lightweight and highly functional, and offer an enjoyable drive while being environmentally friendly, and these units were introduced in main 2015 PAS models.
-In 2015 we also introduced the YPJ-R road bike, the first model in our new concept YPJ brand of sports electrically power assisted bicycles.
-In addition, control technologies developed in this field are being applied to other Yamaha products in the electric wheelchair and electric motorcycle segments.
+Since then, the Company has pioneered the market through technological improvements and by driving demand; by 2016, Yamaha Motor had sold over two million units.
+In 2014, we developed next-generation drive units based on the new GREEN CORE concept-creating units that are compact, lightweight and highly functional, and offer an enjoyable drive while being environmentally friendly, and in 2015, these units were introduced in main PAS models.
+In 2015, we launched the YPJ brand as a new concept in sports-type electrically power assisted bicycles with the YPJ-R as its first model, and followed this in 2016 with the release of the hybrid YPJ-C. In addition, control technologies developed in this field are being applied to other Yamaha products in the electric wheelchair and electric motorcycle segments.